 This is the part where you can get fun and creative!
 Make sure to serve in some sort of heat resistant glass or something with a handle.
 Since I love to serve this dish outside on a cool fall night spent around the fire pit, I often use unbreakable hot/cold cups.

 The white ones pictured are my favorite.
 They are unbreakable (we have tried!) and are available from The Tempting Table thetemptingtable.com (that is not a sponsored link, I just really like these cups!).

 The fruit that cooks in mulled wine is delicious and it is great to include a few pieces in each cup when serving.
 You can also use fresh fruit wedges or slices and a fresh cinnamon stick in your serving glasses.

 For larger parties, leave your slow cooker on warm and keep a ladle and some appropriate glasses next to it for a great self-serve drink.

 Storing Slow Cooker Mulled Wine

-Although leftovers will be rare, they can be stored in the refrigerator for a few days.
+Store leftovers of your mulled wine in the refrigerator for a few days.
 Allow the leftover drink to cool and place into an airtight jar or container.
 To reheat, just pour back into your slow cooker and reheat using the warm setting.